 Medical Inadmissibility: excessive demand on healthcare and social services

 People applying for a Canadian permanent residency are required to undergo medical examinations.
-An applicant can be found inadmissible to Canada on medical grounds if his/her health condition or that of his/her family member (whether accompanying or not) might reasonably be expected to cause an excessive demand on Canada’s health or social services.
+An applicant can be found inadmissible to Canada on medical grounds if his/her health condition or that of his/her family member (whether accompanying or not) might reasonably be expected to cause excessive demand on Canada’s health or social services.
 Under the Temporary Public Policy, determinations are based on whether anticipated costs are expected to exceed three times the average Canadian per-capita health or social services costs over a five-year period, or if they could add to an existing waiting list that might delay care for Canadian citizens or permanent residents.
-Under the terms of the public policy, the average Canadian per capita health and social services costs are $6,604, and 3 times that average is $19,812.
+Under the terms of the public policy, in 2019 the 3 times that average is $20,517 and $102,585 over 5 years.

 Not a closed door